To Steal the Labor of Others: The Bitter Lessons of Africatown, AL

 Ironically, however, that same generosity of spirit didn’t extend to African-Americans already in servitude in the South.
 Their offspring were to remain in bondage forever.
 And the reason?

 The South’s agrarian capitalism was unsustainable without free labor.
-Without it, their economy would’ve collapsed.
-They knew this as well as anyone, but like so much to do with the Old South, this was a truth that could not be easily acknowledged.
-So southern whites developed a twisted rationalization for keeping blacks in bondage, citing the inferiority of the black race, which required the benevolent paternalism of whites, without which, it was said, blacks would be unable to take care of themselves.
+Without it, their economy would collapse.
+Every southerner knew it, but, like so much to do with the Old South, this was a truth that could not be acknowledged.
+So southerners developed a twisted rationalization for keeping blacks in bondage, citing the inferiority of the black race, which required the benevolent paternalism of whites, without which, it was said, blacks would be unable to take care of themselves.

-At bottom, however, it was all about the money, and nowhere is this more clearly seen than in the motives that led Timothy Meaher to flout the law prohibiting the importation of African slaves to arrange a slaving expedition to Africa in 1860.
+At bottom, however, it was all about the economy, and nowhere is this more clearly seen than in the motives that led Timothy Meaher to flout the law prohibiting the importation of African slaves to arrange a slaving expedition to Africa in 1860, long after it had been declared illegal.

 Over time, the outlawing of the international slave trade had had an adverse effect of the price of slaves.
 Without a steady inflow of new slaves, the demand for free labor soon outpaced the supply.
-The number of children being born to existing slaves was not enough to supply the growing number of cotton plantations in the South.
-Consequently, by the late 1850’s the price of slaves had gone way up.
+The number of children being born to existing slaves was not enough to supply the demand, and, as result, by the late 1850’s the price of slaves had skyrocketed.

 Meaher, an astute businessman of questionable scruples, saw an opportunity.
 Slaves could still be bought on the east coast of Africa for pennies on the dollar and resold in the United States at great profit.
 The risk lay in evading British and American patrol ships tasked with arresting those involved in the trade.
-To people like Meaher, such government busybodies were overreaching, tampering with the free market.
-Thus, they felt justified in subverting them.
+To people like Meaher, such government busybodies were tampering with the free market.
+This was America.
+A businessman should be permitted to do what he wanted without the burden of government regulations.

-Meaher’s ship sailed to Africa and purchased slaves that had been ripped from their homes by ruthless warlords using extreme violence.
-Several times on the voyage back, Meaher’s ship and crew narrowly escaped being caught.
+Meaher’s ship sailed to Africa in 1860 and purchased slaves that had been ripped from their homes by ruthless warlords using extreme violence.
+Several times on the voyage back, Meaher’s ship and crew narrowly escaped being arrested.
 But on July 8, 1860 Meaher’s ship the Clotilda arrived in Mobile, delivering the last African slaves to the United States.

-The experience of these hapless captives mirrors that of other slaves brought to the US.
+The experience of these hapless captives mirrors that of other slaves brought to the United States.
 What sets them apart is the brevity of their enslavement and the resourcefulness of their cultural endowments.
 After just four years in bondage, they were set free, and they made the most of it.

 Relying on habits of thrift and communalism still fresh in their minds from their lives in Africa, they managed to pool their resources and acquire land on which they built a town they christened African Town.
 From that foundation, they began to climb into the middle class.
 And then the whites noticed.